The Ubiquitous Skiplist: A Survey of What Cannot be Skipped About the Skiplist and its Applications in Big Data Systems: Indexing Complex Data

-Figure~\ref{fig:Interval_Skiplist} shows the interval skiplist for the three intervals A = [11, 15], B = [12,33), C = [21, 56].
-To find all intervals that contain the number 27, we perform a search operation for 27 on the interval skiplist, and compute the union of all the markers in edges along the search path and also the marker of the last node we stopped search at.
-The search path of 27 is shown in Figure~\ref{fig:Interval_Skiplist_Search}.
-Let S be the set containing all the intervals that overlap the Number 27.
-Initially, S is empty, when we traverse the forward edge from Node 21 to Node 33, we add B to S, and finally, when we end our search, we add all markers of Node 21 to the set S. The resulting set is $\{B, C\}$, so Number 27 overlaps Intervals B = [12, 33) and C = [21, 56].

-The Interval skiplist~\cite{hanson1991interval} has been realized in the Ariel Active Database system~\cite{hanson1996design}.
+Figure~\ref{fig:interval-skiplist} shows the interval skiplist for the three intervals $A = [11, 15]$, $B = [12,33)$, $C = [21, 56]$.
+To find all intervals that contain the number 27, the interval skiplist is searched for 27, and the union of all the markers in edges along the search path is computed as well as the marker of the last node that the search is stopped at.
+The search path of 27 is shown in dashed lines in Figure~\ref{fig:interval-skiplist}.
+Let $S$ be the set containing all the intervals that overlap the Number 27.
+Initially, $S$ is empty, after traversing the forward edge from Node 21 to Node 33, $B$ is added to $S$, and finally the search terminates, all markers of Node 21 are added to the set $S$.
+The resulting set is $\{B, C\}$, so Number 27 overlaps Intervals $B = [12, 33)$ and $C = [21, 56]$.
+The interval skiplist~\cite{hanson1991interval} has been realized in the Ariel Active Database system~\cite{hanson1996design}.
 Later, the interval skiplist has been shown to perform similarly to tree-based alternatives~\cite{hanson1996selection}.